WIND: The First Twenty+ Years

 By the time WIND was released, Tom Luddy knew lots of sailors, and I had gone from consultant to writer to consultant-to-editor to writer again, and it didn’t always fit like an old shoe.
 I recall tiptoeing into one early-morning script meeting, looking around, and asking, “Is anything all right?”

-But these were Coppola’s people: dedicated professionals working very hard at things that never come easily, and I only got fired twice.
+But these were Coppola’s people: dedicated professionals working very hard at things that never come easy, and I only got fired twice.

 Excepting an auteur production, a movie is a strange beast, a bare-breasted collaboration.
 Seeing the movie now is like meeting a grownup child raised by strangers.
 I can pat myself on the back for insisting from the get-go that the movie had to have small boats in it, and sure, we could have a woman in a pivotal sailing role.